Past Perfect Progressive Tense in English Grammar

 When to use the past perfect progressive

-We use the past perfect progressive to express the following:
+Use the past perfect progressive to express:

 Example: